Burnes delivers with arm, bat as Brewers trounce Cubs 7-0

-MILWAUKEE (AP) — Corbin Burnes struck out 10 in six dominant innings and also delivered a two-run single for his first career RBIs as the Milwaukee Brewers defeated the Chicago Cubs 7-0 on Wednesday.
+MILWAUKEE (AP) — Corbin Burnes continued his sizzling start to the season and finally got a little run support, thanks in part to his own surprising skill at the plate.

-Burnes allowed just two hits to continue his sizzling start to the season.
-His bases-loaded single up the middle capped the Brewers’ four-run outburst in the sixth.
+Burnes struck out 10 in six dominant innings and also delivered a bases-loaded single for his first two career RBIs as the Milwaukee Brewers defeated the Chicago Cubs 7-0 on Wednesday.

 The 26-year-old right-hander has knocked home twice as many runs (two) as he has allowed (one) through his first three outings of the year.